Our verdict

 Brooks has traditionally aimed for lightweight designs in the Hyperion lineup, and the first-generation Hyperion Max was impressively light at just 7.5 oz or 213g.
 That's why we were quite surprised by the heft of the v2 when we first held it in the lab.

 At 9.2 oz or 262g, it's not that bad, of course.
-However, compared to many speed training shoes and especially its predecessor, it's clear that Brooks has room for improvement.
+However, compared to many tempo shoes and especially its predecessor, it's clear that Brooks has room for improvement.
 Despite the added comfort, cushioning, and inclusion of a plate in the new version, we think that the weight gain it's excessive.

 Hyperion Max 2 | 9.24 oz (262g) |